 The science of diagnostic radiology has changed greatly in recent years.
 Traditional X-ray and modern, computerized imaging techniques have reduced the need for exploratory surgery and have made early detection of many medical conditions possible.

-Mosaic Life Care’s comprehensive imaging services simplify the process of obtaining MRIs, CT scans, ultrasounds and X-rays.
+Along with Mosaic Life Care’s highly experienced radiology specialists, our comprehensive imaging services simplify the process of obtaining MRIs, CT scans, ultrasounds and X-rays.
 We provide same-day appointments, quick results and machines designed to comfortably accommodate patients of all sizes.

 All imaging and radiology results at Mosaic Life Care are interpreted by our staff of board-certified radiologists who work closely with other doctors and hospital departments to ensure accurate diagnoses.
 Several members of our radiology staff are also certified in the subspecialties of neuroradiology, vascular radiology and interventional radiology.

 The clinical staff at Mosaic Life Care Radiology is comprised of registered technologists and Missouri board certified nurses who promote high standards in specialized patient care.
 Our expert technologists are certified by the American Registry of Radiologic Technologists, American Registry for Diagnostic Medical Sonography and Nuclear Medicine Technology Certification Boards.